Baby Gang: Career

-2018-2020: First Singles and Criminal Activity
+2018–2020: first singles and criminal activity

-After several attempts to run away from the youth facilities he was placed in, he came into contact with Don Claudio Burgio, a priest in charge of the Kayros community, who tried to steer him away from drug use and helped him pursue a music career.
+After several attempts to escape from the youth facilities he was placed in, he came into contact with Don Claudio Burgio, a priest in charge of the Kayros community, who tried to steer him away from drug use and helped him pursue a music career.
 In April 2018, Baby Gang uploaded the single "Street" on YouTube, which achieved modest success.
-He then composed "Fuck la pula," which was recorded in a studio during a period of detention.
+He then composed "Fuck la pula", which was recorded in a studio during a period of detention.
 However, the track was short-lived; it was immediately removed after publication due to its excessively violent lyrics, and Zaccaria was arrested again for robbery.

-In 2019, after his release, he published "Educazione" and "Cella 1," two successful tracks describing his prison experience.
+In 2019, after his release, he published "Educazione" and "Cella 1", two tracks describing his prison experience.
 He later removed the first of these songs from Spotify, stating he regretted releasing it.
 Also on Spotify, he uploaded the single "Coco" with Italo-Albanian rapper Il Ghost.
-In early 2020, he released the single "Blitz," and that same year began his first collaborations.
+In early 2020, he released the single "Blitz", and that same year began his first collaborations.
 He released the single "Bimbi Soldato" with his friend Sacky, but a dawn raid by the Digos police followed due to the presence of weapons in the music video, and they were also investigated for illegal possession of weapons in a public place and glorification of crime.
-Also in 2020, he collaborated with the Varese group 167 Gang on the single "Baby gang," and ended the year with the singles "Caramba" and "Cella 2," which achieved good success.
+Also in 2020, he collaborated with the Varese group titled 167 Gang on the single "Baby gang", and ended the year with the singles "Caramba" and "Cella 2", which achieved good success.

-2021: EP 1, Delinquente, and Rise to Fame
+2021: EP 1, Delinquente, and rise to fame

-Zaccaria began 2021 by releasing the single "Baby," followed by "Treni" with Il Ghost, which was very successful.
-He was then featured on Vale Pain's single "Shotta 2."
-These were followed by the singles "No Parla Tanto" and "Blitz 2," the latter a collaboration with French rapper Sofiane.
-He then released his first EP, a seven-track project titled "EP 1."
+Zaccaria began 2021 by releasing the single "Baby", followed by "Treni" with Il Ghost, which was very successful.
+He was then featured on Vale Pain's single "Shotta 2".
+These were followed by the singles "No Parla Tanto" and "Blitz 2", the latter a collaboration with French rapper Sofiane.
+He then released his first EP, a seven-track project titled "EP 1".
 The project featured other rappers such as Il Ghost, Omar, Rondodasosa, Neima Ezza, and Escomar.
 He was also featured on Simba La Rue's single "Banlieue" alongside Philip.

-He then released the single "Alcott Zara Bershka," produced by Higashi, which preceded his first album, "Delinquente," released on August 27, 2021.
+He then released the single "Alcott Zara Bershka", produced by Higashi, which preceded his first album, "Delinquente", released on August 27, 2021.
 The album details how music changed his life.
 It reached number seven on the Italian charts, featuring collaborations with rappers like Il Ghost, Sacky, Capo Plaza, and J Lord, as well as international features like ElGrandeToto, Moro, and Morad.
 He was a guest on the "Muschio selvaggio" podcast.
 He then featured on Sacky's single "Gennaro&Ciro" alongside the French-Algerian rapper Lacrim, and on the single "Hood Love" by producer Dat Boi Dee alongside J Lord.